inet-framework/inet/doc/src/developers-guide/ch-sockets.rst

 Configuring Sockets
 ~~~~~~~~~~~~~~~~~~~

-In order to only receive :protocol:`IPv4` datagrams which are sent to a
+In order to only receive :protocol:`IPv4` datagrams sent to a specific
-specific local address or contain a specific protocol, the socket can be
+local address or containing a specific protocol, the socket can be bound
-bound to the desired local address or protocol.
+to the desired local address or protocol.

 For example, the following code fragment shows how the INET
 :ned:`PingApp` binds to the :protocol:`ICMPv4` protocol to receive all